 There is really no downside to these newbie transport services but with the rising competition in the taxi market, Grab and Go-Jek are unfortunately banned from lots of touristy spots.
 This means you can still get there easily but going back will be more difficult as the drivers don’t dare to enter hostile areas.
 Drivers will decline your pick-up request even if they are close by because they don’t want to get in trouble with the taxi mafia.
 Very understandable!

 The solution to this problem is to go to a quieter area, just outside of the tourist spot or to call a Blue Bird Taxi to come and pick you up (though at some points, the Blue Birds Taxi’s are banned as well).
-In the worst case scenario, you will need to deal with the taxi mafia, getting your best bargaining skills out and don’t settle too easily.
 You can also try to arrange a pick-up time with the driver that drops you of.
 If anybody asks, just tell them it’s your personal driver picking you up.

 Rent a car in Bali

-If you want to see lots of the amazing tourist destinations of Bali island, then it might be a good idea to get your own private car with a chauffeur.
+If you are travelling with your family or a group, then it might be a good idea to get your own private car with a chauffeur.
 You can get it from as low as Rp.
 500,000 a day including petrol.
-With a personal car and driver, you can see many tourists hot spots in one day without having to worry about the taxi mafia or whether the Grab or Bluebird taxis are banned from the area.
-It also saves lots of time and it gives you flexibility.
+With a personal car and driver, you can see many tourists hot spots in one day without having to worry about getting a taxi.
+It also saves lots of time and gives you flexibility.
 Many villas in Bali offer car rental service, so just check with your villa manager.